-At the University of Klagenfurt, I am doing research on solidarity alliances in the Alps-Adriatic region together with Lukas Baumann and Elisabeth Engberding.
-Our project is funded by the global budget of the University of Klagenfurt and runs since April 2021.
-We will report on our project activities on this website.
+At the University of Klagenfurt, we did research on solidarity alliances in the Alps-Adriatic region (together with Elisabeth Engberding and Lukas Baumann).
+Our project was funded by the global budget of the University of Klagenfurt.

 Here you find my works that deal with the Corona pandemic.